A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Model Simulation and Results

-We simulate a generic system with 100 IoT devices.
-Inputs from all devices are monitored by an imperfect monitoring mechanism that produces three possible outcomes.
-The probability of detection and attack are varied to capture their effects on data integrity measurements.
+We simulate a generic IoT network with $100$ IoT devices.
+Inputs from all devices are monitored by an imperfect monitoring mechanism that produces three possible outcomes in each time slot.
+We study different probability of detection and probability of attack to capture their effects on data integrity measurements.
+We plot instantaneous and moving average of utility values (trust scores).
+For all the simulations, the prospect theoretic parameters are fixed as follows: $\lambda=2$, $\gamma=0.5$, $\omega=0.63$, and $\varphi=0.69$.

-Under non-opportunistic attacks, an adversary attacks and compromises different sets of inputs over time.
-The number of inputs compromised vary over each time slot; although the long-term average of the number of inputs compromised, denoted by $P_{a}$, remains the same.
-Under opportunistic On-Off attacks, we study how a system can establish appropriate trustworthiness under opportunistic time dependent attacks.
-We study the data integrity utility values for different values of $P_{a}$ and $P_{detect}$; and plot instantaneous and moving average of data integrity scores.
-For calculating the utility values during all the simulations, the parameters are considered as follows: $\lambda=2$, $\gamma=0.5$, $\omega=0.63$, and $\rho=0.69$.
+Under uniform (non-opportunistic) attacks, an adversary attacks different sets of data inputs over time.
+In addition, the number of compromised inputs may vary over each time slot.
+However, the long-term average of number of compromised inputs, denoted by $P_{attack}$, remains the same.
+On the other hand, under On-Off (opportunistic) attacks, $P_{attack}$ becomes meaningless since the adversary behavior is not monotonous.
+Therefore, in simulations, we need to analyze how our proposed AWMA method reacts to different modes of attack (On or Off) for measuring the trustworthiness of the aggregate data.